Experimentation on Endogenous Graphs: A Class of Unbiased TTE Estimators

 \subsection{Using Anchor Instruments}

-In general, even though the experimental design and hence the joint distribution of $\mathbf{T}$ is known, the covariance between the treatment intensity $x_a = \sum_r T_r e_{ar}w_{ar}$ and the instrument $z_a^u = \sum_r T_r u_{ar}$ is unknown.
+In general, though the experimental design and hence the joint distribution of $\mathbf{T}$ is known, the covariance between the treatment intensity $x_a = \sum_r T_r e_{ar}w_{ar}$ and the instrument $z_a^u = \sum_r T_r u_{ar}$ is unknown.
 This is because it is a function of the unobserved values that the random variables $e_{ar}$ would take on under counterfactual treatment assignments.
 This suggests a path forward for a particular class of instruments for which $\textrm{Cov}(x_a, z_a^u)$ can be calculated.
-If there were a known set of pre-experiment edges which will continue to exist regardless of treatment assignments, this allows us to circumvent the difficulties posed by not observing $e_{ar}$ under counterfactual treatments.
-To start to formalize these observations, we present the definition of an anchor subgraph.
+If there were a known set of pre-experiment edges that would continue to exist regardless of treatment assignments, this would allow us to circumvent the difficulties posed by not observing $e_{ar}$ under counterfactual treatments.
+To start formalizing these observations, we present the definition of an anchor subgraph.